nikitodos/starseeker/README.md

 # starseeker

-A telescope designed when I was 15.
+A telescope that I designed at 15.

 Electronics
 - Arduino-based controller;